What is a CLUE report?

 How does the CLUE report affect insurance?

-Insurance companies take into account the CLUE report when calculating your insurance rates.
+Insurance companies take into account the CLUE report for home and auto when calculating the insurance rates.

 Derek Spellman from the Wisconsin Office of the Commissioner of Insurance says insurers usually use past claims data to determine insurability and set current and future rates.